opensvc/docs.opensvc.com/source/agent.service.references.rst

 	[env]
 	devs = /dev/vdb

-Using this facility, these values can be provided when creating a new service from this configuration file or template,
+These values can be overridden when creating a new object from this configuration file or template,

 * Interactively
   ``svcmgr -s <svcname> create --config <template> --interactive``

 * In the commandline
   ``svcmgr -s <svcname> create --config <template> --env devs=/dev/vdc``